 - 1. Pants or skirts must be worn at the waist. - 2.
-Pants must be knee length or longer and have no overt holes, cuts, tears, or frays. - 3.
+Pants must be knee length or longer and have no overt or distracting holes, cuts, tears, or frays - 3.
 Dresses and skirts must be near knee length. - 4.
-Athletic shorts, sweatpants or exercise pants are prohibited. - 5.
-Pajamas or similar nightwear are prohibited. - 6.
+Pajamas or similar nightwear is prohibited. - 5.
 All tops must have sleeves.